viaacode/Server.js/README.md

 ### _(Optional)_ Host historical version of datasets

 You can [enable the Memento protocol](https://github.com/LinkedDataFragments/Server.js/wiki/Configuring-Memento) to offer different versions of an evolving dataset.

 ## License
-The Linked Data Fragments server is written by [Ruben Verborgh](http://ruben.verborgh.org/).

-## License
 The Linked Data Fragments client is written by [Ruben Verborgh](http://ruben.verborgh.org/) and colleagues.